cwahn/notes/haskell/cis-194/lecture-3-recursion-patterns-polymorphism-and-the-prelude.md

 This is a good idea because:
 1. The `safeHead` will never crash.
 2. The type of `safeHead` makes it obvious that it may fail for some inputs.
-3. The type system ensures the programmer to check the return value of `safeHead` to check if it is `Nothing`.
+3. The type system ensures the programmer checks the return value of `safeHead` to check if it is `Nothing`.

-In some sense, the function is still 'partial', but the partiality is reflected on the type, which is safe.
+In some sense, the function is still 'partial', but the partiality is reflected in the type, which is safe.

-What if one will only use a partial function in situations *guaranteed* to have 'safe' inputs.
-In these case, makes it returns failable types and dealing with cases which one knows never happens would be really annoying.
+What if one will only use a partial function in situations *guaranteed* to have 'safe' inputs?
+In these cases, making it returns failable types and dealing with cases that one knows will never happen would be annoying.

 If some condition is really guaranteed, then the types ought to reflect the guarantee!
 Then the compiler can enforce your guarantees for you.